AaronGabriel147/web-sprint-challenge-single-page-applications/README.md

 2. Post to [reqres](https://reqres.in/) with `axios`
 3. Log data in console
 4. The URL you should use is `https://reqres.in/api/orders`.
 The tests are based on this URL.

+### Task 3: Stretch Goals

+After finishing your required elements, you can push your work further.
+These goals may or may not be things you have learned in this module but they build on the material you just studied.
+Time allowing, stretch your limits and see if you can deliver on the following optional goals:

+- [ ] Toggle form component for gluten free crust
+- [ ] Turn form element sections into nested routes
+- [ ] Test more of the application with Cypress
+- [ ] Build UI for the eventuality of a network error when POSTing the order
+- [ ] Add functionality to your order button that it leads to a Congrats!
+Pizza is on it's way! page **and** returns a database record of the whole order

 ## Submission format